 Are you interested in unleashing the power of functional programming?
 Join Riccardo Terrell on this exciting new course and learn best practices necessary to build concurrent and scalable programs in .NET covering OnPrem and Cloud based applications.

-This course is a hands-on workshop will explore the powerful and accessible tool of parallel computation.
-This course teaches how to optimize and maximize performance of an application, and how to most effectively use multi-core computation, which is used across a range of industries and applications.
+This hands-on workshop will explore the powerful and accessible tool of parallel computation.
+This course teaches how to optimize and maximize performance of an application, how to most effectively use multi-core computation and maximise the computational resources utlisation, which is used across a range of industries and applications.

 After this workshop, you will be ready to return to work and have code bend to your will.
 This course introduces you to technologies and tools available to developers at every level who are interested in achieving exceptional performance in applications.